dishbreak/bluesync/README.md

 ![BLE112 module soldered to breakout board](assets/ble112_soldered.jpg)

 You may want to purchase a FTDI breakout board in order to read data coming out of the BLE112.
 I used [this one](http://www.amazon.com/OSEPP-Breakout-Board-Arduino-Compatible/dp/B007JBSSGQ) from OSEPP because it has a jumper that lets it convert between 3.3V and 5V TTL, and it's got headers you can use to put it on a breadboard.
-SparkFun and Adafruit have boards too--any of them should work. **Just make sure it's using a [genuine FTDI chip](https://www.sparkfun.com/news/1629)**.
+SparkFun and Adafruit have boards too--any of them should work, provided that they can support the 3.3V logic that the BLE112 uses. **Just make sure it's using a [genuine FTDI chip](https://www.sparkfun.com/news/1629)**.

 # Software Installation #